 - a.
 In the interest of keeping Directors aware of issues, the Board Chair and Superintendent will share relevant media and other emerging communications issues or requests. - b.
 In instances where the issues are high profile or contentious, the Board Chair and/or Superintendent will ensure that Directors receive key messages in a timely manner. - c.
-Directors will refer any requests for media interviews to the Board Chair and Superintendent. - Media requests for information may require a timely response and will be handled on a priority basis.
-The Board Chair and Superintendent may be required to respond during a crisis situation. - The Board Chair and Superintendent may be required to respond during a crisis situation.
-The Emergency Response Plan and Crisis Policy outline overall organizational protocol in such situations.
+Directors will refer any requests for media interviews to the Board Chair and Superintendent. - d.
+Media requests for information may require a timely response and will be handled on a priority basis.e.
+The Board Chair and Superintendent may be required to respond during a crisis situation. - The Emergency Response Plan and Crisis Policy outline overall organizational protocol in such situations.